chenaciousD/website/content/resume.md

 - Phi beta kappa

 ## My story
 My unconventional career path has taken me from private equity investing to design consulting to tech product management.
-These experiences give me an extremely broad toolkit of skills and languages to draw from when facing different contexts and types of people:
+These experiences give me an extremely broad toolkit of skills and languages to draw from when facing different contexts and types of people.

-{{< figure src="/profile.png" width="200px" >}}

 - `Learning Capacity` - My ability to learn and adapt has enabled me to build trust and gain expertise repeatedly across multiple industries and roles.
 - `Quantitive Approach` - My background in finance and investing naturally inclines me towards working with data, metrics, projections, and business case/ROI analyses.